-The checkmark in the drop-down indicates which payload is active Payload can be changed using the Set Now.
+The checkmark in the drop-down indicates which payload is active Payload The active Payload can be changed using the Set Now.

 Default Payload

 The default Payload is set as the active Payload before the program starts.

 Select the desired Payload and tap Set as default to set a Payload as the default.